 Recipe

-- Define the dimensions of the out box via
+- Define output box dimensions via

 - Scale the inner content inside the canvas (if applicable)